Biomimicry: Entrepreneurship via Nature

 This immersive Bootcamp will offer:

-• A look into the challenges of local Tuscan food production to reach innovative and sustainable solutions that are viable for small businesses.
+• Insights into the specific challenges faced by local Tuscan food producers, with a focus on devising innovative and sustainable solutions suitable for small businesses.

 • A new way to view, value, reconnect, and participate with nature and an understanding of how to apply these skills as design models for sustainable solutions.